xvr2e7/poit-prototype/README.md

-Poit is an emergent poetry web app where people can engage in free-form creation, self-exploration, and interpersonal communication through a network of poetry.
+POiT is an emergent poetry web app where people can engage in free-form creation, self-exploration, and interpersonal communication through a network of poetry.